plannigan/columbo/docs/usage-guide/fundamentals.md

 # Usage Guide

-This is section provides detailed descriptions of al the ways `columbo` can be used.
+This section provides detailed descriptions of all the ways `columbo` can be used.
 If you are new to `columbo`, the [Getting Started][getting-started] page provides a gradual introduction of the basic functionality with examples.

 ## Static vs Dynamic Values